Are you an expert in your field?

 Minorities for Medical Marijuana, Inc. (M4MM) is organized as a non profit organization with corporate offices based in Orlando Florida.
 The organization is structured as a 501c3 with a full Executive Team and Board of Directors who support the organization's overall goals and strategic direction.
-The organization was established in May 2016 and currently has 15 state chapter locations throughout the country including a Northern California chapter based in Oakland.
+The organization was established in May 2016 and currently has 27 state directors throughout the country including a Northern California chapter based in Oakland.
 M4MM's mission is focused on providing advocacy, outreach, research, and training as it relates to the business, social reform, public policy, and health /wellness in the cannabis industry.

 Minorities for Medical Marijuana is committed to cultivating a culturally inclusive environment where diversity of thought, experience and opportunities are valued, respected, appreciated and celebrated.
 M4MM will serve as a resource to our community by providing information, referrals, advocacy, coordination and education regarding cannabis legislation, events, activities, initiatives and discussions.